buntec/neovim-scalavista/README.md

 ## Usage

+Make sure you open neovim from the root of your project (where scalavista.json resides).
-See [scalavista-server](https://github.com/buntec/scalavista-server) on how to set up and launch scalavista-server (easy!) - the plugin will connect to it upon opening any Scala source file.
+Call :ScalavistaDownloadServerJars to download the latest server jars from GitHub.
+A server instance is launched automatically upon opening any Scala source file.